 It is not easy to become an actuary, but if you do become one, you are on your way to a very rewarding career that uses math all the time.
 But who exactly is an actuary?

 Every person or organization faces risk.
 As experts in measuring and managing risk, actuaries fill and play a significant need in our society.
 Their contribution to society's psychological, physical and economic well-being is immense.

 If actuaries didn't exist, our economy would not be able to grow as it does.
-Actuaries work in all sectors of the economy, though they are more heavily represented in the financial services sector, including insurance companies, commercial banks, investment banks, and retirement funds.
+Actuaries work in all sectors of the economy, though they are more heavily represented in the financial services sector, including the following.

-They are employed by corporations as well as the state and federal government.
-Many work for consulting firms.
+Actuaries are employed by corporations as well as the state and federal government.
+Many work also for consulting firms.

 Some places take people who passed at least once.
-However, competition is tough yet don't give up on your dream to become an actuary.
-If this what you really want to do, try to pass at least two exams to increase your chance of getting a job.
+However, since competition is tough, you may need to pass at least two examinations (usually Exam P and Exam FM).
+Don't give up on your dream to become an actuary if this what you really want to do.
+Try to pass at least two exams to increase your chance of getting a job.

 It may take anywhere between 5 to 10 years to pass all examinations.
 For others it may take even longer depending on situations.

-These will provide you with invaluable informations about job openings.
+These will provide you with invaluable information about job openings.
 Usually, those job openings will tell you how many tests you should have passed to get your foot at the door.